 When the surrounding slopes of Breckenridge swap snow for wildflowers, the town comes alive in unexpected ways.
 From its charming and historic Main Street and thriving arts district to 250 miles of trails for mountain biking and hiking, Breckenridge is a summer destination for visitors to thrive.

 * These story ideas are meant to inspire.
-Please keep in-mind that with the current health crisis, events, activities and offerings could be modified, postponed, cancelled or closed.
+Please keep in mind that with the current health crisis, events, activities, and offerings could be modified, postponed, canceled or closed.
 These story ideas and new travel developments will be continually updated at www.GoBreck.com/Media

 Slow and Sustainable Travel:

 As the world recently came to a pause, there is a renewed appreciation and need to slow down, cherish experiences with loved ones and take care of planet Earth.
 Known for its world-class outdoor playground and historic downtown, Breckenridge has a goal of providing memorable experiences while preserving what makes it special for generations to come.

 - When faced with the sudden fame of a 15-foot troll sculpture named Isak Heartstone, Breckenridge created a sustainable trail experience accessible for all ages and abilities to enjoy.